mdda/mdda.github.io/_posts/OSS/2015-02-11-mssql-from-fedora-with-python.md

 yum install freetds freetds-devel unixODBC unixODBC-devel
 {% endhighlight %}

-In order to connect to the database, add it as an entry into ```/etc/freetds.conf``` :

-{% highlight bash %}
-[arbitrary-tds-server-title]
-  host = hostname.of.the.server
-  port = 1433
-  tds version = 7.0
-{% endhighlight %}

-### Step 3 : Check that simple queries run (command line)
+### Step 3 : Check that simple queries run (command line - direct)

 Using the ```tsql``` utility (from FreeTDS), test that the basic connection works (each SQL command needs to be followed by 'go' on a separate line to get it to execute) :

 {% highlight bash %}
-tsql -H hostname.of.the.server -p 1433 -U username-for-db -P
+tsql -H hostname.of.the.server -p 1433 -U username-for-db
-#(enter password, not-in-history)
-{% endhighlight %}

-or, alternatively :

-{% highlight bash %}
-tsql -S arbitrary-tds-server-title -U username-for-db -P
 #(enter password, not-in-history)
 {% endhighlight %}